 Address: Riobamba n54-165 y, Quito 170104, Ecuador

-Stadiums in Quito other than being the venue for soccer matches also play an important part in arranging musical and theatre concerts where the audience numbers can cross thousands.
-Most of them can accommodate more than 10,000 visitors.
+Stadiums in Quito other than being the venue for soccer matches also play an important role in arranging musical and theatre concerts where the audience crosses thousands.

 Estadio Olímpico Atahualpa